Explore a little science at the beach with these fun activities!

 Yes, we had some sniffles on one trip due to the tide.

-Teach the kids about how the tides change by marking a spot on the beach during your visit.
+Teach your kids about how the tides change by marking a spot on the beach during your visit.

 During a lower tide, place a stick in the sand on the beach (in an area not covered by water).
 As the day goes on, have the kids check on the stick.
 They might come back to you exclaiming "Someone moved the stick into the water!" if you stay at the beach for a few hours.